alessiomason/MAD-Labs/README.md

 - Accepting an invitation while the inviter disinvites you
 - Two users making a reservation at the same time
 - In general, concurrency has not been handled
+- As previously mentioned, several performance optimizations would be needed

-We apologize if any of the techologies, plugins or components used required an aknowledgement and it was not provided: please note that the app was never meant to be public or operative.
+We apologize if any of the technologies, plugins or components used required an acknowledgement and it was not provided: please note that the app was never meant to be public or operative.

 ### Screenshots